“Mickey Mouse has grown up a cow”—David Bowie, 1971

 Martin Shaw has referred to a ‘True North in my heart’ that appears to be a form of Deep Morality conjured from the depths of biological and geological time.
 Several exceptional artists discovered their True North early on in life, giving acute focus to their work from an early stage.
-Not quite so for me, although it should have been obvious that sound would be involved somehow, see here.
+Not quite so for me, although it was obvious that sound would be involved somehow, see here.
+I never really felt comfortable with the hypothetical boundaries between artforms, or anything else for that matter.
+I found myself drawn to edges and borders between disciplines, between jobs, between notes, where Displacements occur more frequently.
 I seem to have wobbled around Magnetic North for most of the time, but my navigational skills have improved a little since I worked out the difference between Magnetic and True North.
-To this end, experimental sound remains central, and a text such as this is probably heading towards Grid North.
+To this end, experimental sound remains central, and a text such as this is probably drifting towards my Grid North.
+I’ll leave Shaw to his one ‘True North’.

 vimeo: simon bradley